hudou95/hudou95.github.io/_pages/about.md

 I am currently a Ph.D. candidate at the University of Chinese Academy of Sciences (UCAS) and the Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS), under the supervision of [**Prof. Songlin Hu**](https://people.ucas.ac.cn/~husonglin?language=en).
 Before starting my Ph.D., I also worked as an algorithm researcher at Ping An.

 My research interests include natural language processing and machine learning.
 And my research goal is to enable AI to better understand and generate human language.
-To achieve this, I am currently focused on developing principled representation learning techniques to enhance the generalization, robustness, efficiency, and trustworthiness of language models.
+To achieve this, I am currently focused on representation learning principles and approaches to enhance the generalization, robustness, efficiency, and trustworthiness of language models.

 # Research Interests
 - **Representation Learning**